thgossler/AzSaveMoney/README.md

 As long as the tag `SubjectForDeletion` has a value starting with `suspected...` the resource is reevaluated in every run and the tag value is updated (overwritten).
 You can update the tag value to one of the following values in order to influence the script behavior in subsequent runs (see below).

-Here is an example Azure Resource Graph query to show all resources which are tagged with SubjectForDeletion and are suspected to be unused:
+Here is a sample Azure Resource Graph query that identifies all resources suspected to be unused:

 ```kusto
 resources